wxie2017/wxie2017.github.io/pages/speech/member_reward_program.md

 Ok.
 Most of us have.
 I have a few, too.

 I am a Yu-Life Toastmasters club member.
-I have a credit card, which I am the Platinum member.
 I am a China Southern Airline member.
 I am a Burger King member, and so on and so forth.

-Here comes the next question: why do we have so many membership?
+Here comes the next question: why do we have so many memberships?

 Very good!
 We want benefits and the organizations want loyalty.
-The membership program is so important that over 90% companies have some kind of membership program.
+The membership program is so important that over 90% companies have some kind of membership programs.

 It is also true in the non-profit world, like Toastmasters.

-Today, my speech is about the Yu-Life Toastmasters club's membership rewards program.
+Today, I want to propose a Yu-Life club member rewards program.

 My speech is in the following parts: